USDOT-SDC/.github/profile/README.md

 > All contributions to these projects and repositories will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

 ## Secure Data Commons Archive
-Archived projects and repositories can be found here: [Secure Data Commons Archive](https://github.com/USDOT-SDC-Archive)
+Archived projects and repositories are in the [Secure Data Commons Archive](https://github.com/USDOT-SDC-Archive) organization.